Can You Keep Your CDL After Getting a DUI in Florida - CDL Defense Lawyers in Florida?

 The FLHSMV will not automatically reinstate a CDL once the mandatory suspension time has expired.
 The FLHSMV could order the licensee to attend a substance abuse treatment program, satisfy all requirements imposed by the criminal court and pay all fines and fees, and possibly retake and pass all CDL certification examinations.
 The CDL holder must also pay reinstatement fees.
 The fees for suspension can range from $60.00, $75.00, and $130.00 depending on the nature of the offense causing the suspension.
 Suspensions for DUI carry at reinstatement fee of $130.00.

 A CDL can be protected after a DUI charge in Florida.
 First, the CDL holder can contest whether he or she failed the BAC test or refused to take the BAC test.
-The CDL holder has five days to appeal the automatic suspension to the FLHSMV and ask for a hearing.
+The CDL holder has ten days to appeal the automatic suspension to the FLHSMV and ask for a hearing.
 The outcome of the appeals hearing could determine whether the CDL holder will face an immediate suspension.

 Avoiding a longer suspension for a conviction of DUI or a second-offense DUI could be accomplished by negotiating in criminal court.
 Depending on the circumstances of the incident surrounding the CDL holder’s DUI arrest, the state’s attorney could agree to a plea bargain to a lesser charge that does not involve any alcohol-related infractions.
 Additionally, there are avenues a CDL holder can pursue in criminal court that could result in the case getting thrown out of court.